 - There are a lot of misconceptions here and the internet makes this worse – a huge black and blue down the leg is not what you are trying to achieve using IASTM.
 I consider this a sign that you’ve done too much.
 This is a misconception.

-- The actual Graston Technique tools and courses are really good.
+- The actual Graston Technique tools and courses are good.
 If you have the budget to go all out for these, great, they will be great to work with.
-Visit their website for more info, I would be surprised if you were not satisfied with the course and their tools.
+I would be surprised if you were not satisfied with the course and their tools.
 They have put a lot of thought and effort into their technique and tools.

 - I do not use the Graston instruments.
 I think many more people should learn IASTM techniques.
 If you really like the technique and want to learn more or get the better Graston tools, great.
 But cost should not be a reason that you don’t learn how to use IASTM.